 We initialize the simulation with two counter-streaming plasma beams having equal ion and electron densities, perturbed by a cosine modulation around the characteristic density $n_0=1$ and different drift velocities $V_e$ and $V_i$:

-Here $\tau= v_{th,i}/v_{th,e}$ is the ratio of the ion to the electron thermal velocities; $\epsilon$ is a small perturbation parameter; $\delta$ controls the constant current density; $L$ is the size of the periodic box measured in electron Debye lengths $\lambda_{D,e}$ and $k$ is an integer indicating the number of density peaks in the box $L$.
+Here, $\tau= v_{th,i}/v_{th,e}$ is the ratio of the ion to the electron thermal velocities; $\epsilon$ is a small perturbation parameter; $\delta$ controls the constant current density; $L$ is the size of the periodic box measured in electron Debye lengths $\lambda_{D,e}$ and $k$ is an integer indicating the number of density peaks within the box $L$.
 Here we select $L=150$, $\tau=1$, $\epsilon=0.05$, $\delta=0$ and $k=3$.
 The drift velocities are $V_e=2$ and $V_i=0.5$.
-To simulate the evolution of the distribution functions $f_i$ and $f_e$ we consider a $120\times 120$ grid discretizing the simulation box, so $\Delta x \sim \lambda_{D,e}$ while in velocity space the computational domain spans from $-4\pi$ to $4\pi$, measured in electron thermal velocity units.
+To simulate the evolution of the distribution functions $f_i$ and $f_e$ we consider a $120\times 120$ grid discretizing the simulation box, so that $\Delta x \sim \lambda_{D,e}$ while in velocity space the computational domain spans from $-4\pi$ to $4\pi$, measured in electron thermal velocity units.
 The electron to ion mass ratio considered here is $\mu=1/1836$, which corresponds to an eletron-proton plasma.
 We also considered $\mu=1$ for electron-positron plasma.

 We simulate the time evolution of $f_i$ and $f_e$ up to 20 plasma periods $\omega_{p,e}^{-1}$, while the time step is $\Delta t =10^{-4}$.
-In Fig.~\ref{fig_1} the initial conditions of the distribution functions $f_e$ and $f_i$ are plotted, while in Fig.~\ref{fig_2} we provide snapshots at $t=5,10,15$ and $20$ $\omega_{p,e}^{-1}$ in phase space.
+In Fig.~\ref{fig_1} the initial conditions of the distribution functions $f_e$ and $f_i$ are plotted in phase space, while in Fig.~\ref{fig_2} we provide snapshots at $t=5,10,15$ and $20$ $\omega_{p,e}^{-1}$.
 A distinct evolution of $f_e$ is observed between the two scenarios, particularly during the nonlinear phase.
-In the quasineutral (QN) case, phase-space vortices form earlier than in the VP simulation and have different shapes.
+In the QN (QN) case, phase-space vortices form earlier than in the VP simulation and have different shapes.